kekkpel/Editor/README.md

 -inglese

-The .exe version is going to be released
+The .exe version is released

 # How to run
-I recommend only developers who have python and tkinter installed
+just install and open it

+#Bugs?
+contact me on discord ●(𝓖𝓟𝓘)●Kekkopel#7562